SpiceDB DocumentationGetting StartedInstalling SpiceDBUbuntu/Debian

 Components: *

-Signed-By: /etc/apt/keyrings/spicedb.gpg
+Signed-By: /etc/apt/keyrings/authzed.gpg

-Once the you've defined the sources and updated your apt cache, it can be installed just like any other package:
+Once you’ve defined the sources and updated your apt cache, it can be installed just like any other package:

 sudo apt update